lkankowski/arduino-multi-relay/README.md

 ```

 ## Simple bi-stable switch and relay pair
-Relay is connected to pin 12, button is connected to pin 11, relay is triggered to ON using HIGN state, button is bi-stable
+Relay is connected to pin 12, button is connected to pin 11, relay is triggered to ON using HIGH state, button is bi-stable
 ```
 RelayButton myRelayButtons[] = {
     {12, 11, HIGH, BI_STABLE}